shopgate/ext-upselling/README.md

 ## Configuration

-Currently it's possible to configure a slider which is rendered on the Product Detail Page.
+Currently it's possible to configure a slider which is rendered on the Product Detail Page and a product list which is shown as a Sheet/Drawer after user adds a product to a cart on Product Detail Page.

 The configuration is done in the deployment process, as an extension config.

 Product Detail Page configuration is a json with a following schema